lieutenantlin/recipe-cooking-app/DESIGN.md

 |---|---|---|
 | `--border` | `#2e2c28` | Default dividers, card outlines |
 | `--border-strong` | `#3d3a34` | Hovered cards, modal outlines, emphasis |

+Additional utility tokens include `--neutral-muted`, `--overlay-backdrop`, `--dialog-shadow`, and `--selection-bg`.
+They exist so overlays, chips, shadows, and selection styling stay theme-aware.

+### Theme Behavior

+The renderer stores the selected theme in localStorage under `glean:theme`, with valid values `light` and `dark`.
+If no saved value exists, the app initializes from `prefers-color-scheme` and follows OS theme changes.
+Once the sidebar toggle is used, the manual choice is saved and takes precedence until localStorage is cleared.

+The active theme is applied by setting `data-theme` on the document root.
+Both themes also set `color-scheme` so native controls render with matching browser defaults.

 ---